alaukiknpant/FacebookInfer/README.md

 }
 ```

-Hence, to resolve such race problems, we synchronize the call to the abovementioned methods on the object called `lock`. by fixing this issue with under-synchronization of the call to methods that contains the write access to `this.foreground`, we were able to reduce the number of errors in the Infer analysis by 5.
+Hence, to resolve such race problems, we synchronize the call to the abovementioned methods on the current instance (obtain lock on the current instance).
+By fixing this issue with under-synchronization of the call to methods that contains the write access to `this.foreground`, we were able to reduce the number of errors in the Infer analysis by 5 like in Issue 10.

 ## Issue 11